isaychris/gpx-streetview-imager/README.md

 # gpx-streetview-imager
 This python script will pull google street images along a given path specified by a .gpx file.

+There are two versions of the script:
+* [street.py] = Pulls images along a given path at random angles.
+* [street2.py] = Pulls images along a given path at a fixed angle (Hyperlapse effect).

 ![Image](https://i.imgur.com/DJVnF7e.png)

 The ```other``` folder contains scripts to rename image files and to remove invalid image files.